Maharshi45/Data-Structure/README.md

 * Recursive algorithm
 * Two phases: splitting and Merging
 * Splitting phase leads to faster merging during the merging phase
 * Splitting is logical.
-We dont create new arrays
+We don't create new arrays
 * O(nlogn) - base 2.
 We are repeatedly dividing the array in half during the splitting phase
 * Stable algorithm
 * Not in-place algorithm.
 Uses temporary arrays